Event Proposal Guidelines

 Discussion rooms are an opportunity for presenters and attendees to engage in deeper, more collaborative conversation on specific literary topics.
 During the discussion room onsite at the conference, presenters will lead attendees in discussion about the topic and should be prepared to share their own perspectives, pose questions to be answered and discussed by attendees, and answer questions from attendees.
-We are unable to accept event proposals for virtual discussion rooms.
+Presenters should be prepared to lead a room of up to one hundred attendees in discussion.
 Ex.
 Writing Through Grief & Loss: The Intersection of Social & Personal Grief During COVID; After Sexual Misconduct: A Community Dialogue for Survivors and Allies

 Caucuses should be submitted in this category; please see the Caucus section of this document for information about caucuses.